seanreed1111/sql-recipes/recipes.md

 How It Works
-Normally, Oracle sorts NULL values to the end of the results for default ascending sorts, and to the beginning of the results for descending sorts.
-The NULLS FIRST ORDER BY option, together with its complement, NULLS LAST, overrides Oracle’s normal sorting behavior for NULL values and places them exactly WHERE you specify: either at the beginning or end of the results.
+Normally, SQL sorts NULL values to the end of the results for default ascending sorts, and to the beginning of the results for descending sorts.
+The NULLS FIRST ORDER BY option, together with its complement, NULLS LAST, overrides SQL’s normal sorting behavior for NULL values and places them exactly WHERE you specify: either at the beginning or end of the results.
 Your first instinct when presented with the problem of NULL values sorting to the “wrong” end of your data might be to simply switch FROM ascending to descending sort, or vice versa.
 But if you think about more complex queries, subSELECTs using ROWNUM or ROWID tricks, and other queries that need to